How to Write a Competitive CV for Your LLM Application: Stanford's Approach

 Junior Research Fellow at the Skolkovo Institute for Law and Development, April 2015 - February 2016

-In Step 4, format the document to highlight the important content.
+In Step 4, format your CV to highlight the important content.

-After you've written everything down, look at your CV and ask yourself: What are the most important parts?
-The parts you want your reader to notice immediately, as they glance over your CV?
-Bold, italicize, or indent that information.
+After you've written everything, look at your CV and ask: What are the most important parts?
+What do you want the reader to notice immediately as they glance over your CV?
+Use bold, italics, or indentation to emphasize key information.

-Consider highlighting the organization names and the position title.
+- Consider highlighting organization names and position titles.

-- font that is familiar to most people and easy to read, e.g. Times New Roman, Calibri, Arial, Garamond, Helvetica, Cambria.
+- Use clean, familiar fonts that are easy to read, e.g. Times New Roman, Calibri, Arial, Garamond, Helvetica, Cambria.

-If you'd like to learn more about it and look at examples of CV styled this way, here is the source: Stanford Career Guide.
+If you'd like to learn more about it and look at CV examples styled this way, refer to the Stanford Career Guide.